Explore The NRA Universe Of Websites

 • A habitual drunkard or drug addict or anyone who has been adjudicated mentally incompetent.

-• a person who, by order of a circuit judge or county court judge in South Carolina, has been adjudged unfit to carry or possess a firearm, such adjudication to be made upon application by any police officer, or by any prosecuting officer of this State, or by the court, but the person is first entitled to reasonable notice and a proper hearing prior to any such adjudication.
+• A person who, by order of a circuit judge or county court judge in South Carolina, has been adjudged unfit where such adjudication is made upon application by any police officer, any prosecuting officer or by the court, but the person is first entitled to reasonable notice and a proper hearing prior to any such adjudication.

 • A person under the age of 18, but this doesn’t apply to (1) the temporary loan of handguns for instruction under the immediate supervision of a parent or adult instructor, or (2) the issue of handguns to members of the US armed forces, active or reserve, National Guard, State Militia, or ROTC, when on duty or training.